1110sillabo/python_learners_glossary/README.rst

   Abbreviation for Integrated Development Environment.
   A kind of text editor_ with programming-related superpowers; a program that lets you build more programs.
-  Examples include Eclipse, Sublime, Wingware, and IDLE
+  Examples include Eclipse, Sublime, Wingware, and IDLE.

 .. class:: basic tools